simplymemes/crunchyroll-dl/README.md

     - `:resolution` resolution of the video
     - `:ep` the episode number
     - `:series` the series name
+` `--vilos` fetch the videos/subtitles from the Crunchyroll web page. will not work with the unblocked option.

+**Downloading with Softsubs**
+- `--subLangs` which subtitle languages to download. if omitted, will present a list to select from. same options as below for the languages
+  - can be set to `none` to download no subs
+- `--mux` whether to mux the subtitles into the video. if set to `false`, a temporary directory with the subtitles and media files is left in the current directory.
+- `--tmpDir` where to put the media and subtitle files before muxing

 **Help**
 - `--help`, `-h` help